All Episodes

 There we go.

-That was just clear as can be.
+That was just as clear as can be.

 Damn your lust, never see lovers.

-I've signed an exclusive contract for the AJ reversals and that's with extra television airing on October the 30th.
+I've signed an exclusive contract for the AJ reversals, and that's with Extra Television airing on October the 30th.

-So if you want to Which, by the way, is my birthday.
+So if you want to, which, by the way, is my birthday.

 So that's a very significant date.

-All right, look, I'm going to just let you wander now where you want to go.
+Look, I'm going to just let you wander now where you want to go.

 And just give us examples of whatever you've got.